 - Presented in the most helpful order.

-At its core, attorney SEO means producing helpful, high-quality content and delivering it in an appealing way.
+At its core, legal SEO means producing helpful, high-quality content and delivering it in an appealing way.
 If you can master that, you’ll reap Google’s rewards.
 That’s what the best companies for lawyer SEO have mastered.

 So, if you want your law firm website to get clicks – meaning visits from potential clients – you really want to make sure that you rank on the first page.